-PROGRAMS OF STUDY

-Quality education should help every student acquire the knowledge, skills, and attitudes necessary to become selfsupporting members of society.
+PROGRAMS OF STUDY Quality education should help every student acquire the knowledge, skills, and attitudes necessary to become self-supporting members of society.
 This goal can be achieved either by preparing students for direct job-entry after graduation or by post-graduate study and eventual entry into the job market.
 To this end the Board of School Directors has approved College Preparatory and Technical School programs of study.
 Students will be required to select and follow a prescribed program of studies.
 The specific course content of these programs has been designed to meet each student's individual academic needs.
 The minimum course load for all students in grades 9 through 12 is six core courses in each year (three core courses each semester), plus additional elective courses that are required to meet the graduation requirements.
 With guidance from home and school, each student will identify a program which is best suited for him/her.
 COLLEGE PREPARATORY PROGRAM:

 The College Preparatory Program is designed for students planning to attend a 2-year or 4-year college or university following high school.
 Students are required to carry core academic courses in addition to electives.

-COLLEGE COURSES WHILE IN HIGH SCHOOL:

-Palisades High School may award high school credit for college courses taken in grades 9-12 at an approved degreegranting college or university provided the student completes and secures permission through a "Request for College Credit" form PRIOR to the start of the college course and submits an official college transcript at the conclusion of the course.
-Students seeking this opportunity should understand that the grade awarded by the college will be reported on the high school transcript and calculated into grade point average and rank in class.
+COLLEGE COURSES WHILE IN HIGH SCHOOL: Palisades High School may award high school credit for college courses taken in grades 9-12 at an approved degree-granting college or university provided the student completes and secures permission through a "Application to Receive High School Credit for College Course" form PRIOR to the start of the college course and submits an official college transcript at the conclusion of the course.
+Students seeking this opportunity outside of the Dual Enrollment and High School Scholars programs should understand that the grade awarded by the college will be reported on the high school transcript but will not be calculated into grade point average and rank in class.
 Students and their parents are responsible for all costs incurred (tuition, transportation, books and materials, etc.).
-Interested students should discuss this opportunity with their courselors.
+Interested students should discuss this opportunity with their counselors.
 Students must complete an "Application to Receive High School Credit for College Course" PRIOR to registering for the course.
+TECHNICAL SCHOOL: